InvestEdge

 When I was working with my team creating the initial concept, I started out with a techy feel, going for a visual direction for “people who want to use a bloomberg terminal”.
 This version of the product uses sentiment analysis, where AI would mark each statement as either positive or negative.

-In my next iteration, I moved towards a more readable, less techy, and mobile-focused visual style.
+In my next iteration, I moved towards a more reliable-feeling, readable, less techy, and mobile-focused visual style.
 I drew inspiration from apps like Medium and Apple News to explore how reading content can be made for everyone.

-Initial design system
+Previous design system

 Next steps and extension

-In the next iteration of this project, I hope to add a feature to compare different versions of annual 10-k filings.
+1. A feature to compare different versions of annual 10-k filings.
 I think that it will be useful for investors to compare subtle changes in languages in things like corporate mission statements.